citp/privacy-policy-historical/a/ai/air/airportia.com.md

-> *The following text is extracted and transformed from the airportia.com privacy policy that was archived on 2019-04-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190420223250id_/https%3A//www.airportia.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the airportia.com privacy policy that was archived on 2019-12-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191224171823id_/http%3A//airportia.com/about/%23privacy) for the most accurate reproduction.*

-# Airportia Privacy Policy.
+# About Airportia.
 The Airport Guide.

+## About Airportia

+Airportia is a leading Flight Tracker, Airport & Airline information website.

+Please note that Aiportia does not offer any way to contact Airports or Airlines.
+If you would like to contact an Airport or an Airline please visit their respective websites and use their contact forms or email addresses in order to contact them directly.
+If you send a message intended for an Airport or an Airline to the email below, your message will not reach the intended recipient and you will not get an answer.

+If you would like to contact the website Airportia.com please email us at [airportia.com@gmail.com](mailto:airportia.com@gmail.com)

+## Privacy Policy

 Airportia.com has created this privacy statement in order to demonstrate our firm commitment to privacy.
-The following discloses the information gathering and dissemination practices for this Web site: www.airpotia.com
+The following discloses the information gathering and dissemination practices for this Web site: www.airportia.com

 **Information Automatically Logged**